cozartxyz/BulkBypasser/README.md

 # BulkBypasser
-Proof of concept annoying Bulk AdLink workaround
+Proof of concept annoying Bulk AdLink Analysis tool

 PS - My personal API from this has been removed as it is a proof of concept and isnt released for malicious usage ALSO PS - adlinks.txt is also removed for privacy reasons